Silver Line (Washington Metro): Construction

-One lane of southbound Virginia Route 123 in Tysons was closed for a two-year period, starting on February 22, 2010, for construction of the McLean Metro station.
-The distance impacted was two blocks, from Scotts Crossing Road to the Capital Beltway.

 Pier support

 When the Orange Line was originally constructed in 1977, foundations for the bridges to carry the Silver Line over I-66 to the median of the Dulles Access Road were built up to ground level.
 These foundations included steel piles that were driven into the ground and capped with concrete.
 However, detailed records for these original foundations were lost.
 As a result, engineers asked for the foundations to be inspected by digging around them to determine the condition of each pile under the concrete foundation caps.

 Some of the foundations are located in confined spots adjacent to I-66 and the electrified third rail of the Orange Line, making access difficult.
 Dulles Transit Partners offered to inspect seven foundations that were easily accessible, but the FTA insisted that all foundations be tested.
 Dulles Transit Partners and MWAA agreed to test all foundations before the bridge piers were built upon them.
 This required the portion of the Orange Line between the West Falls Church and East Falls Church Metro stations to be taken out of service on weekends while the tests were conducted.
 All foundations were acceptable and the bridge construction proceeded using the existing foundations.